bcgov/aries-vcr-issuer-controller/CONTRIBUTING.md

 Government employees, public and members of the private sector are encouraged to contribute to the repository by **forking and submitting a pull request**.

-Ensure existing tests are still working by executing them here, and please add unit tests to your feature if applicable.
+Ensure existing tests are still working by [executing them](RUNNING_TESTS.md), and please add unit tests to your feature if applicable.

 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git) and  check out a more detailed guide to [pull requests](https://help.github.com/articles/using-pull-requests/).)